NASA-PDS/deep-archive/docs/source/usage/index.rst

 **Option 1: (preferred) Run ``pds-deep-archive`` against the entire bundle and all versions of all collections present beneath the bundle root directory.**

 This is the default functionality of ``pds-deep-archive``.
-See `Example 1: Basic Usage`_ to execute using this option.
+See `Example 1: Basic Usage on Local Files`_ to execute using this option.

 **Option 2: Run ``pds-deep-archive`` against the bundle with only the current versions of the collections present beneath the bundle root directory.**